 5. Sunrise in Varanasi & Burning Ghats

-Like so many travelers we went to see the sunrise along the river and the Burning Ghats.
-We rose at 5 am and we walked down to the riverfront where we rented a boatman.
-We were 6 of us (including the boatman) in a pretty small boat.
+Like so many travellers we went to see the sunrise along the river and the Burning Ghats.
+At 5 am we walk down to the riverfront where we rented a boatman.
+We are 6 of us (including the boatman) in a pretty small boat.
 Our tour guide informed us that if we are “lucky” we will see a burning.
 We’ve got goosebumps all over our bodies and my heart starts pumping too hard.

 The first sunbeams it begins to appear and a magical picture like a postcard begins to reveal its beauty.
 We are in the middle of the river and the view of the Holy city and the sun is like we stepped into another century.
 We sat quietly for a quite some time.